 - Octomammoth from Final Fantasy IV actually loses tentacles as it takes damage.

-- Averted in Kingdom Hearts.
-You'd think Ursula, who does occasionally use Typical Tentacle Tactics in The Little Mermaid, would use them here; but you only fight her when she's giant size so you just swim around keyblading her in the face.
+- Averted in the first game.
+You'd think Ursula, who does occasionally use this trope in The Little Mermaid (1989), would use them here; but when she goes giant size she doesn't use her tentacles at all.
+You just swim around keyblading her in the face, while trying not to get bitten or zapped.

 - The Kraken boss in Fable.